-The Master of Fine Arts in Writing program at Vermont College of Fine Arts allows students to earn a 64-credit MFA degree over a period of two years through a combination of ten-day, on-campus residencies followed by six-month semesters of self-created study, supported and guided by a faculty mentor.
+The Master of Fine Arts in Writing program at Vermont College of Fine Arts allows students to earn a 64-credit MFA degree over a two-year period through a combination of ten-day, on-campus residencies followed by six-month semesters of self-created study, supported and guided by a dedicated faculty mentor.

 Writing students focus on fiction, poetry, or creative nonfiction and may opt for a special concentration in translation as well.
 There are also opportunities for dual-genre and cross-discipline study, including Writing for Children & Young Adults.

 The ten-day residency is a vibrant time of workshops, seminars, lectures, discussions, and readings by faculty, graduating students, and visiting writers from all over the country.
 Students participate in small, intensive, faculty-guided workshops in which each writer’s work is carefully examined.
-Special workshops are regularly offered in translation, the novel, and other focused topics.
-Students and faculty eat together in the Dewey Cafeteria, stay together in campus dorms, and find plenty of opportunities for informal exchange over coffee, in the VCFA bookstore, or on our comfortable grassy quad.
+Special workshops are regularly offered in translation, the novel, cross-genre, and other focused topics.

-Residency allows students to spend time immersed in an idyllic writer’s life in the small town of Montpelier, Vermont, in historic Slovenia for a summer residency, or in the culturally-rich landscape of Puerto Rico for a winter residency.
+Residency allows students to spend time immersed in the small town of Montpelier, Vermont, in historic Slovenia for a summer residency, or in the culturally rich landscape of Puerto Rico for a winter residency.

-The diversity of perspectives, attitudes, and voices in the MFA in Writing program is exceptional.
-Students are challenged, inspired, and affirmed by this tight-knit, nonhierarchical community of writers working toward a common goal, a group whose powerful friendships and artistic support systems endure long past graduation.
+Whether on the Vermont campus or abroad, the MFA in Writing program offers an exceptional diversity of perspectives, attitudes, and voices.
+Students are challenged, inspired, and affirmed by this tight-knit, nonhierarchical community of writers.
+Students and faculty stay on campus and have plenty of opportunities for informal exchange over meals or at events, creating a group of writers whose powerful relationships and artistic support systems endure long past graduation.

 Our 5:1 student-faculty ratio guarantees a high level of individual attention and fosters close relationships between students and faculty mentors.
-Residencies are the time for students to choose their faculty advisor, develop a unique individualized study plan for the coming semester, and gain both direction and inspiration for the work ahead.
-Students generally choose a different advisor for each semester, ensuring a wide range of input and the benefit of informing their studies with each faculty member’s expertise.
+Residencies are the time for students to choose their faculty advisor, develop a unique individualized study plan for the coming semester, and gain both direction and inspiration for the semester work ahead.
+Students generally choose a different advisor for each semester, ensuring a wide range of input and a diverse mentorship experience.

-Following residency, students return home, ready to devote a minimum of 25 hours per week to the semester’s self-created reading and writing curriculum.
+Following residency, students return home to devote a minimum of 25 hours per week to their self-created reading and writing curriculum.

 Semester study plans are designed around students’ individual goals and passions, and are born out of intensive dialogue with faculty mentors.
 While the semester’s work is termed “independent study,” students are closely supervised every step of the way and maintain a constant dialogue with faculty and peers.

-The main focus of the semester is creative work, supplemented by reading and critical analysis appropriate to individual backgrounds, interests, and needs.
-Students send “packets” of creative and critical writing to their faculty mentor every month, and our faculty tailor their feedback and critique to meet the student’s individual needs.
-Each member of our faculty is highly invested in student success and artistic growth, and students feel both challenged and supported by the sustained dialogue with writers of national reputation.
+The main focus of the semester is creative work, supplemented by a substantial reading list and critical analysis appropriate to individual backgrounds, interests, and needs.
+Students send “packets” of creative and critical writing to their faculty mentor every month.
+Faculty advisors tailor feedback and critique to meet the student’s individual needs, while maintaining an academic rigor that has marked our program’s success.
+Each member of our faculty is highly invested in student progress and artistic growth, and students feel both challenged and supported by the sustained dialogue with writers of national reputation.

-Our mentorship model is meant to provide students with the crucial combination of solitude and community artists need.
-After the excitement and intensity of residency, the semester provides a welcome change: concentrated periods of reading and reflection; focused, on-going dialogue with a mentor; and hours and hours of writing.
+Our mentorship model provides students with the crucial combination of solitude and community artists need.
+After the vibrant residency, the semester provides a welcome change: concentrated periods of reading and reflection; focused, on-going dialogue with a mentor; and hours and hours of writing.

 866-934-8232, ext.
 8840